 - Help strengthen your credit history with responsible use

 - Disclosure: If you are charged interest, the charge will be no less than $1.00.
-Cash Advance Fee: 3%, Min: $5
+Cash Advance Fee: The greater of $10 or 3% of the amount of the cash advance

 - Avant branded credit products are issued by WebBank, member FDIC